shivakumar99/Loan-Eligibility-Prediction---Python/README.md

 ![](feature_plot.png)
 ----

+## Evaluation and Deployment

+The model evaluation indicates high and acceptable performance.
+For usage, the model can be integrated with Homestead’s application platforms via API allowing real-time eligibility decisions.

 ## Conclusion

 In conclusion, Logistic regression can effectively determine home loan eligibility with 79% test accuracy followed by random forest which is close to 78% test accuracy.
 By operationalizing this system, Homestead Loans can automate real-time loan decisions and significantly scale its loan approval process.